confetti-framework/docs/validation.md

 The field under validation must be a valid timezone identifier according to the `timezone_identifiers_list` PHP function.

-#### unique:_table_,_column_,_except_,_idColumn_

-The field under validation must not exist within the given database table.

-**Specifying A Custom Table / Column Name:**

-Instead of specifying the table name directly, you may specify the Eloquent model which should be used to determine the table name:

-    'email' => 'unique:App\Models\User,email_address'

-The `column` option may be used to specify the field's corresponding database column.
-If the `column` option is not specified, the field name will be used.

-    'email' => 'unique:users,email_address'

-**Custom Database Connection**

-Occasionally, you may need to set a custom connection for database queries made by the Validator.
-As seen above, setting `unique:users` as a validation rule will use the default database connection to query the database.
-To override this, specify the connection and the table name using "dot" syntax:

-    'email' => 'unique:connection.users,email_address'

-**Forcing A Unique Rule To Ignore A Given ID:**

-Sometimes, you may wish to ignore a given ID during the unique check.
-For example, consider an "update profile" screen that includes the user's name, e-mail address, and location.
-You will probably want to verify that the e-mail address is unique.
-However, if the user only changes the name field and not the e-mail field, you do not want a validation error to be thrown because the user is already the owner of the e-mail address.

-To instruct the validator to ignore the user's ID, we'll use the `Rule` class to fluently define the rule.
-In this example, we'll also specify the validation rules as an array instead of using the `|` character to delimit the rules:

-    use Illuminate\Validation\Rule;

-    Validator::make($data, [
-        'email' => [
-            'required',
-            Rule::unique('users')->ignore($user->id),
-        ],
-    ]);

-> {note} You should never pass any user controlled request input into the `ignore` method.
-Instead, you should only pass a system generated unique ID such as an auto-incrementing ID or UUID from an Eloquent model instance.
-Otherwise, your application will be vulnerable to an SQL injection attack.

-Instead of passing the model key's value to the `ignore` method, you may pass the entire model instance.
-Lanvard will automatically extract the key from the model:

-    Rule::unique('users')->ignore($user)

-If your table uses a primary key column name other than `id`, you may specify the name of the column when calling the `ignore` method:

-    Rule::unique('users')->ignore($user->id, 'user_id')

-By default, the `unique` rule will check the uniqueness of the column matching the name of the attribute being validated.
-However, you may pass a different column name as the second argument to the `unique` method:

-    Rule::unique('users', 'email_address')->ignore($user->id),

-**Adding Additional Where Clauses:**

-You may also specify additional query constraints by customizing the query using the `where` method.
-For example, let's add a constraint that verifies the `account_id` is `1`:

-    'email' => Rule::unique('users')->where(function ($query) {
-        return $query->where('account_id', 1);
-    })

 #### url

 The field under validation must be a valid URL.